-For this price, (in addition to music streaming, free two-day shipping on orders, and one free Kindle book each month), you’ll gain access to a large catalogue of TV shows and movies, as well as quality original shows like Transparent and Mozart in the Jungle.
+For this price, (in addition to music streaming, photo storage, library books, and free two-day shipping on eligible orders), you’ll gain access to an extensive catalog of TV shows and movies, as well as quality original shows like “Transparent” and “Mozart in the Jungle.”

 4. Sling TV

 Orange $25/mo (one screen at a time, 29 channels); Blue $40/mo (up to three screens at a time, 41 channels).

 You can add Cloud DVR and Extras like Comedy, Kids, News, Lifestyle, Hollywood, Sports, etc. for an additional $5/mo, as well as HBO ($15/mo), Cinemax ($10/mo), STARZ ($9/mo), and SHOWTIME ($10/mo).
 Dozens of misc. add-ons are priced between $3 and $10/mo.

 Regional packages: Mexico, South America, Cuba/Dominican Republic, Central America, Spain are $10/mo.

 Looking for to regain access to some of the most popular cable-only channels after cutting the cord, like HGTV, TBS, the Food Network, CNN, AMC, and TNT, all in one spot?
 What about sports from ESPN, NFL RedZone, and the Pac-12 Networks?

 If so, Sling Television might have your number.
 In fact, if you’re a sports fan but are looking to ditch your cable bill, while retaining access to some of the most popular premium channels, then Sling TV might be a no-brainer.

 The sheer number of add-ons also allows subscribers to customize their streaming content perhaps more so than any other service, and there’s some content available that you can’t get anywhere else other than a cable provider.
 This doesn’t mean it’s not without its problems, though.